F4bioo/Tourtip/README.md

     Text(
         modifier = Modifier
             .fillMaxWidth()
-            .bubbleAnchor {
+            .tooltipAnchor {
-                BubbleDetail(
+                TooltipModel(
                     index = 1,
                     title = { Text("Step 2") },
                     message = { Text("This is the last step of the tour.") },
                     highlightType = HighlightType.Rounded,
                     action = { controller ->
-                        Button( // You use any composable component to define the action of the last bubble. onClick = {
+                        Button( // You use any composable component to define the action of the last tooltip. onClick = {
                                 controller.finishTourtip()
                             }